tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > Now there is a large overlap in authors between Hart et al. (2017) and Masters et al. (2019): 7 people, 5 of which are also co-authors of this paper.
 Surely these 5 people should be able to explain WHY they found no link between pitch angle and bulge size in one paper, and found a link in another one ??

-This isn't really in the scope of this paper.
-The Hart et al. (2017) result really showed that pitch angle depended on disc mass more than bulge size (but more massive discs tend to have larger bulges.
+We think addressing this, while interesting, is beyond the scope of this paper.
+The Hart et al. (2017) result really showed that pitch angle depended on disc mass more than bulge size (but more massive discs tend to have larger bulges).
 In the interest of keeping to the point of this paper, we have removed that citation, but also note that these correlation results can depend on both how bulge size and pitch angles are measured.

 > Sandage (2005) reiterates that there are Sa galaxies with small bulges, so he knew that there was a tension between the pitch angle criterion and the one concerning the importance of the bulge.
 This is well explained in his 1961 Hubble Atlas of Galaxies.
 Please take this into account in your explanations.